SemilJain/AdvDB-Project/README.md

 - **liburcu**: Clone and build the [liburcu repository](https://liburcu.org/) according to its installation instructions.

+(Optional) To run benchmark:
+- GNU Make
+- C++ (we used version 11)
+- PMDK (we used version 1.8)
+- external libraries: pthreads, pmemobj, vmem, memkind

 ## How to Run

 To build and run the code, follow these steps: